The Circles - Book Four - Chapter 11

 "Nay, lass, there is no evil in your wanting pretty things.
 And you, Elfhild," he turned his face towards her sister, "what might you be wanting?
 Elegant dresses of fine fabrics, resplendent jewels in rich settings displayed in wondrously designed chests?
 Mayhap some rarity such as the dwarves have skill in making – boxes which play music and display moving figures when you wind them up?
 Clocks which not only tell accurate time, but which give you the day, week, month, and year, and even a prediction of the weather!
 Ah, I have it!"
 An especially flamboyant puff poured from the bowl of his pipe as he came to his conclusion.
 "A spirited horse, its beauty, speed and endurance like no other?"

-"Oh, Tarlanc, while all those things sound wonderful - and I am sure I would love all of them very much - what I would like the most is for the world to look as it once did... for the grass to be green once again, for the flowers to bloom, and the fireflies to fill the night like magic little lights."
-Though what Elfhild said was a reflection of her true feelings, smug piety tinged her words.
-This was the sort of thing which her elders would expect her to say.
-She raised her chin slightly and regarded her sister with a haughty air, for while Elffled had given an adequate response, she had given the better.
+"While all those things sound wonderful – and I am sure I would love all of them very much – what I would like the most is for the world to look as it once did... for the grass to be green once again, for the flowers to bloom, and the fireflies to fill the night like magic little lights."
+Elfhild sighed sadly as she remembered the summer before the war.

 "How will we do that?"
 Elfhild asked, intrigued by the prospect.